EOS RP – 6 months review

-The RP is a really good landscape photography camera.
+The RP is a great landscape photography camera.
 It’s easy to use and has all the settings you realistically need for landscape.

 Landscape is, possibly, the least demanding genre of photography, as far as the camera is concerned.
 As long as it supports manual mode and manual focusing then it already has most of what you need.
-The RP, of course, supports all this and provides a whole lot more.
+The RP supports all this and provides a lot more.